Author

 Findability Identification Yes / No Does an unique identifier exist for the entry?

-Title continuous Is the title easy to read according to a readability index?
+Title continuous Is the title informative?

 Description continuous Is the description easy to read according to an readability index?